LEL-A/doc/README.md

 It was shown that it is realistically possible - even without a supercomputer and a multi-million budget - to train competitive ChatGPT-style large language models.
+Unfortunately, the existing instruction following models are not open source and do not support multiple languages.

-On the long run we strive to provide so-called instruction-following large language models aka "ChatGPT-style" models for the European language area.
+On the long run we strive to provide these so-called instruction-following large language models aka "ChatGPT-style" models for the European languages.

 Our goal is to provide models, code, training data and documentation that is: